claottoni/Archaeogenomics-CBIO/source/3_PreparationReference_2022.rst

 ::

   picard CreateSequenceDictionary R= referece.fasta O= reference.dict

 .. note::

   In our server environment we can call Picard just by typing the program name.
-In other environments (including your laptop) you may have to call Picard by providing the full path to the java file ``jar`` of the program:
+In other environments (including your laptop) you may have to call Picard by providing the full path to the java file ``jar`` of the program.

   ::